pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Operationalizing Azure Kubernetes Service/Operationalizing Azure Kubernetes Service.md

 ## Demo: Cluster autoscaling in multiple node pools

 *Use the same cluster created in the first demo: [Cluster for SP Reset](#cluster-for-sp-reset)*

+### Adding a new node pool

+1. Let's take a look at the existing cluster and view its node pools:

+    ```sh
+    az aks nodepool list --resource-group clusterResetRG --cluster-name aksCluster
+    ```

+2. We can see we have a single system node pool at the moment.
+Let's extend this with a new user node pool.

+    ```sh
+    az aks nodepool add \
+        --resource-group clusterResetRG \
+        --cluster-name aksCluster \
+        --name userpool \
+        --node-count 3 \
+        --node-taints pool=userpool:NoSchedule \
+        --kubernetes-version $(az aks show --resource-group clusterResetRG --name aksCluster --query "kubernetesVersion" -o tsv)
+    ```

+    > **Note:** This command takes a few minutes to run.
+While it is running, navigate to the Azure Portal and the *aksCluster* resource.
+Show how the node pools are visible through the **Node pools** blade and also the node pool creation experience is availabe in the portal as well.

+3. Once the node pool is created, let's go back and view our list again:

+    ```sh
+    az aks nodepool list --resource-group clusterResetRG --cluster-name aksCluster -o table
+    ```

+4. Let's connect to our cluster and take a look at the existing nodes:

+    ```sh
+    az aks get-credentials --resource-group clusterResetRG --name aksCluster --overwrite-existing
+    kubectl get nodes
+    ```

+5. Now to schedule pods on our new nodes using taints and tolerations, let's make sure out taints where applied to the pool when we created it earlier.
+Note that taints can only be applied to a pool at the time it is created and cannot be added later, so some planning is required here.

+    ```sh
+    az aks nodepool show --resource-group clusterResetRG --cluster-name aksCluster --name userpool --query "nodeTaints"
+    ```

+6. With out taint verified, let's create a quick manifest, deploy some pods, and make sure they're scheduled on the right nodes.
+(Copy yaml and save as `userpool.yaml`):

+    ```yaml
+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: userpoolpod
+    spec:
+      containers:
+      - image: nginx:1.15.9
+        name: mypod
+        resources:
+          requests:
+            cpu: 100m
+            memory: 128Mi
+          limits:
+            cpu: 1
+            memory: 2G
+      tolerations:
+      - key: "pool"
+        operator: "Equal"
+        value: "userpool"
+        effect: "NoSchedule"
+    ```

+7. Let's apply our manifest:

+    ```sh
+    kubectl apply -f userpool.yaml
+    ```

+8. With our pod deployed, let's verify it ended up on a node in the right pool:

+    ```sh
+    kubectl describe pod userpoolpod
+    ```

+### Enabling the cluster autoscaler

+1. Ok, let's move on to enabling the cluster autoscaler.
+(Note this takes a few minutes)

+    ```sh
+    az aks nodepool update \
+        --resource-group clusterResetRG \
+        --cluster-name aksCluster \
+        --name userpool \
+        --enable-cluster-autoscaler \
+        --min-count 1 \
+        --max-count 3
+    ```

+2. Now we can see how even though we set the autoscaler for a single node pool, it did in fact effect the entire cluster:

+    ```sh
+    az aks show --resource-group clusterResetRG -n aksCluster --query "autoScalerProfile"
+    ```

+3. If we want to update the configuration, we use use az aks update, but before we can do that we need to install the `aks-preview` extension:

+    ```sh
+    # Install the aks-preview extension
+    az extension add --name aks-preview

+    # Update the extension to make sure you have the latest version installed
+    az extension update --name aks-preview
+    ```

+4. With the extension installed, let's  update our autoscaler configuration:

+    ```sh
+    az aks update \
+        --resource-group clusterResetRG \
+        --name aksCluster \
+        --cluster-autoscaler-profile scan-interval=30s
+    ```

+## Demo: Exploring Azure Monitor for containers

+1. Earlier, I enabled monitoring on the cluster at the time I created it using `az aks enable-addons`:

+    ```sh
+    echo "Enabling monitoring for cluster..."
+    az aks enable-addons -a monitoring \
+        --name $AKS_RESOURCE \
+        --resource-group $RESOURCE_GROUP \
+        --workspace-resource-id $WORKSPACE_ID
+    ```

+kubectl get ds omsagent --namespace=kube-system